These are the basics:

 The service is not taxable in Germany (outside the scope of German VAT).

-2. The company has received an original invoice from the supplier which fulfills the invoicing requirements of the respective country (i.e. according to § 14 Sect.
+As a consequence the German VAT can not be recovered through a VAT refund claim from the German Federal Tax Office! - The company has received an original invoice from the supplier which fulfills the invoicing requirements of the respective country (i.e. according to § 14 Sect.
 4 of the German VAT Law).

 The legal basis for the refund of prepaid European VAT is results from the 8th Directive (79/1072/EWG) for companies based in Europe and the 13th Directive as of November 17, 1986 (86/560/EWG) for companies outside the EU territory.
 In Germany, these Directives have been implemented in § 18 section 9 of the German VAT Code (UStG) and in §§ 59 to 62 of the German VAT Implementation Regulation (UStDV).